FOSS-Supremacy/OpenLiberty/README.md

 ## Probable Future

-If we successfully load the GTA San Andreas files, we could start a GTA San Andreas reimplementation on the Godot engine.
+If we successfully load most GTA3 formats, we could start a GTA San Andreas reimplementation on the Godot engine.

+Why? because the GTA San Andreas formats are an evolution of the GTA3 formats, thus part of the GTA3 format converter code can be reused.

 Similar to what the [San Andreas Unity](https://github.com/in0finite/SanAndreasUnity) project did, but the Unity engine is closed-source.